zzl-hyun/zzl-hyun.github.io/content/ko/project/Astar/index.md

 ---
 title: Astar Algorithm
 summary: Implementing Maze Finder as a Pygame with the Astar algorithm
+subtitle: Implementing Maze Finder as a Pygame with the Astar algorithm
 tags:
   - ML
 date: 2022-01-01